Start of Main Content

 Director of the Center for Research in Technology & Innovation

-Prof. Sawhney is a globally recognized authority on artificial intelligence in business, with contributions spanning teaching, research, executive advising, keynote speaking, and venture creation.
-He is widely recognized for his work in AI, business innovation, product management and AI-first marketing.
+Prof. Sawhney is a globally recognized authority on product strategy and artificial intelligence in business, with contributions spanning teaching, research, executive advising, keynote speaking, and venture creation.
+His areas of focus include business impact of AI, business innovation, AI-native marketing, and AI-native product strategy.

 At Kellogg, he teaches cutting-edge AI courses for MBA students, including AI-Native Marketing and AI-First Product Management, as well as Leading Product Organizations and TechVenture India for Executive MBA students.
 He is a pioneer in online executive education, having created ten online Executive Education courses that have enrolled more than 40,000 participants from 120 countries since 2018.
 These programs include Digital Marketing Strategies, Product Strategy, AI Applications for Growth, AI Strategies for Business Transformation, and the Kellogg Chief Product Officer Program.
-The AI Strategies for Business Transformation program enrolled more than 2,500 participants in 2025 alone, making it one of the leading online AI executive programs from any business school.
-He has also co-authored bestselling simulation games like DigiStrat (2021), CloudStrat (2020) and PhotoWars.
+The AI Strategies for Business Transformation program has enrolled over 7,500 participants, making it one of the leading online AI executive programs from a business school.
+He has also co-authored bestselling simulation games including DigiStrat (2021), CloudStrat (2020), and PhotoWars.
+He is currently developing several AI-native simulations including EYEWALL (Crisis Leadership), PERORIX (communication and influence) and KICKFIELD (omnichannel marketing strategy).

-Prof. Sawhney has written seven management books as well as dozens of influential articles in leading academic journals and managerial publications.
-His forthcoming book, Return on AI: From Promise to Profit in the Age of Intelligence (2026), co-authored with Ashwin Mittal, addresses how organizations can capture measurable business value from AI investments.
-His previous book, The Sentient Enterprise: The Evolution of Business Decision Making, was published in October 2017 and was on the Wall Street Journal bestseller list.
-He has also written a book of poetry called Love, Longing and Loneliness in 2014.
-His research has been published in leading journals like California Management Review, Harvard Business Review, Journal of Interactive Marketing, Management Science, Marketing Science, MIT Sloan Management Review, and Journal of the Academy of Marketing Science.
-He is a contributor to Forbes and his articles have been published in Fortune, Financial Times, and CIO Magazine.
+Prof. Sawhney has written eight management books as well as dozens of influential articles in leading academic journals and managerial publications.
+His latest book, The Return on AI: From Promise to Profit in the Age of Intelligent Business (2026), co-authored with Ashwin Mittal, addresses how organizations can measure and improve business value from AI investments.
+His earlier book, The Sentient Enterprise: The Evolution of Business Decision Making, was published in October 2017 and was on the Wall Street Journal bestseller list.
+He has also written a book of poetry, Love, Longing and Loneliness (2014).
+His research has been published in leading journals including California Management Review, Harvard Business Review, Journal of Interactive Marketing, Management Science, Marketing Science, and the Journal of the Academy of Marketing Science.
+He is trade press articles have appeared in Forbes, Fortune, Financial Times, and CIO Magazine.
+He also publishes The Hidden Weave on Substack, where he writes on AI strategy, leadership, and Eastern wisdom.

-He has authored 52 case studies, including 19 bestsellers and two classics in the Harvard Business School Publishing catalog.
-In 2021, he was ranked by the Case Center as 23rd in the list of top academic case writers in the world.
-He has won several awards for his teaching and research, including the 2026 Case Center Award in Marketing, the 2006 Sidney Levy Award for Teaching Excellence at the Kellogg School, the 2005 runner-up for Best Paper in Journal of Interactive Marketing, the 2001 Accenture Award for the best paper published in California Management Review in 2000 and the Outstanding Professor of the Year at Kellogg in 1998.
-Prof. Sawhney received the Distinguished Alumnus Award from the Indian Institute of Management, Calcutta in 2011 and the Global Alumni Recognition Award from the Indian Institute of Technology, Delhi in 2021.
+He has authored over 60 case studies, including 21 bestsellers and two classics, in the Harvard Business School Publishing catalog.
+In 2021, he was ranked by The Case Centre as 23rd in the list of top academic case writers in the world.
+He has won several awards for his teaching and research, including the 2026 Case Centre Award in Marketing, the 2006 Sidney Levy Award for Teaching Excellence at the Kellogg School, the 2005 runner-up for Best Paper in the Journal of Interactive Marketing, the 2001 Accenture Award for the best paper published in California Management Review, and the L.G.
+Lavengood Outstanding Professor of the Year Award at Kellogg in 1998.
+He received the Distinguished Alumnus Award from the Indian Institute of Management, Calcutta in 2011 and the Global Alumni Recognition Award from the Indian Institute of Technology, Delhi in 2021.

-Prof. Sawhney advises senior leadership teams on AI strategy and transformation and delivers high-impact AI keynotes across industries including healthcare, financial services, insurance, legal services, CPG, manufacturing, life sciences, and professional services.
-His speaking and consulting clients include Accenture, Adobe Systems, Amgen, AT&T, Boeing, Cisco Systems, Commvault, Dell, Entergy, EY, Fidelity Investments, General Mills, Google, Honeywell, Imperium Holdings, Infosys, Intuit, Jenner & Block, Jones Lang LaSalle, Johnson & Johnson, Kellogg Company, Kellanova, Kenvue, KPMG, Mars, McDonald's, Meta, Merck, Microsoft, Planview, Raytheon Missile Systems, Roche, SAP, Salesforce, Smartsheet, Sony, Teradata and Vanguard.
+Prof. Sawhney advises senior leadership teams on AI strategy and transformation and delivers high-impact AI keynotes across industries including healthcare, financial services, insurance, legal services, consumer packaged goods, manufacturing, life sciences, and professional services.
+His speaking and consulting clients include Accenture, Adobe Systems, Amgen, AT&T, Boeing, Cisco Systems, Commvault, Dell, Entergy, EY, Fidelity Investments, General Mills, Google, Honeywell, Infosys, Jenner & Block, Jones Lang LaSalle, Johnson & Johnson, Kellogg Company, Kellanova, Kenvue, KPMG, Mars, McDonald's, Meta, Merck, Microsoft, Planview, Raytheon Missile Systems, Roche, SAP, Salesforce, Smartsheet, Sony, Teradata, and Vanguard.

-Prof. Sawhney holds a Ph.D. in Marketing from the Wharton School of the University of Pennsylvania; an MBA from the Indian Institute of Management, Calcutta; and a B.Tech. in Electrical Engineering from the Indian Institute of Technology, New Delhi.
+Prof. Sawhney holds a Ph.D. in Marketing from the Wharton School of the University of Pennsylvania; an MBA in Marketing and Finance from the Indian Institute of Management, Calcutta; and a B.Tech. in Electrical Engineering from the Indian Institute of Technology, New Delhi.

 PGDM, 1987, Marketing, Indian Institute of Management, Calcutta